polychrome (overall surface decoration color name)

-Meissen figures and figure groups are usually sculpted in special modeling clay and then cut carefully into separate pieces from which individual molds are made.
+Meissen figures and figure groups are usually sculpted in special modeling clay and then carefully cut into separate pieces from which individual molds are made.
 Porcelain clay is then pressed into the molds and the whole figure or group reassembled to its original form, a process requiring great care and skill.
 The piece is then dried thoroughly before firing in the kiln.
 In the production of complex figure groups the work is arduous and requires the making of many molds from the original model.
-The nest is made of fine extrusions passed through metal dyes or mesh.

-The group is painted in overglaze enamel colors.
+The animal is painted in overglaze enamel colors.

 On the modeling and molding process still practiced today at Meissen see Alfred Ziffer, “‘…skillfully made ready for moulding…’ The Work of Johann Joachim Kaendler” in Pietsch, U., Banz, C., 2010, Triumph of the Blue Swords: Meissen Porcelain for Aristocracy and Bourgeoisie 1710-1815, pp.61-67.